FAQ for Geometry of Redistricting Summer School

 What is the structure of the August summer school at Tufts?
 Will the regional workshops be similar?

-For the last two days, we will offer three more specialized parallel tracks, focusing on (a) expert witnessing, (b) teaching, and (c) GIS.
-All three tracks will foreground the geometric considerations of the redistricting problem.
+For the last two days, we will offer three more specialized parallel tracks, focusing on (a) expert witnessing, (b) teaching, and (c) GIS/technology.
 Participants for the specialized tracks were chosen by an application process in March.

 There are four regional sites planned.
 The structure will be similar, except that the public talks will run Thursday-Friday and the specialized training sessions will run Saturday-Sunday.
-Join the mailing list to receive announcements as we set dates and open applications for the regional sites.
+Join the mailing list to receive announcements as we open applications and registration for the regional sites.